majodev/physiogame/README.md

 `grunt build`

-Some libraries in src/vendor might need to be build manually (e.g. <a href="https://github.com/typekit/webfontloader">webfontloader</a>).
+Some libraries in src/vendor might need to be build manually (e.g. <a href="https://github.com/typekit/webfontloader">webfontloader</a> via rake).
 Trace the error through the r.js optimization script if you encounter any errors.

 <h2>Testing</h2>
 needs <a href="http://phantomjs.org/">phantomjs</a> bin in path!